-15 Peer on peer abuse
+15 Child on child abuse

-All staff should be alert to the risk of peer on peer abuse and understand their role in preventing, identifying and responding to it.
+All staff should be alert to the risk of child on child abuse and understand their role in preventing, identifying and responding to it.
 All staff should understand, that even if there are no reports in their school it does not mean it is not happening, it may be the case that it is just not being reported.
-Staff should know that children are capable of abusing their peers, and that abuse can occur in intimate personal relationships between peers.
-They should never dismiss abusive behaviour as a normal part of growing up, 'banter' or 'just having a laugh', and should not develop high thresholds before taking action.
-Abuse is abuse and peer on peer abuse must be taken as seriously as abuse by adult.
+Staff should know that children are capable of abusing their peers and other children, and that abuse can occur in intimate personal relationships between peers and other children.
+They should never dismiss abusive behaviour as a normal part of growing up, 'banter' or 'just having a laugh' and should not develop high thresholds before taking action.
+Abuse is abuse and child on child abuse must be taken as seriously as abuse by an adult.

-15.1 What is peer on peer abuse?
+15. 1 What is child on child abuse?

-Peer on peer abuse is any form of abuse perpetrated by a child towards another child.
+Child on child abuse is any form of abuse perpetrated by a child towards another child.
 It can take many different forms, including, but not limited to: